Normal Retirement Age (NRA): What It Means for Your Benefits

 Normal Retirement Age (NRA), also called Full Retirement Age (FRA), is the age at which you're entitled to receive 100% of your calculated Social Security benefit, known as your Primary Insurance Amount (PIA).

 The Social Security Administration officially uses both terms.
 "Full Retirement Age" appears more frequently in public-facing materials, while "Normal Retirement Age" is common in technical documents and benefit calculations.
-This site primarily uses NRA because "full" can be misleading: you can actually receive more than your "full" benefit by delaying past NRA up to age 70.
+This site primarily uses NRA because "full" can be misleading: you can actually receive more than your "full" benefit by delaying past NRA, up to 24–32% more at age 70 depending on your birth year.
+NRA is simply the reference point: the age where there's no reduction for early filing and no increase for delayed filing.

 NRA by Birth Year